bypassrr/bypassrr/readme.md

 to any bypassrr devs who see this, DO NOT DELETE THIS FILE!
-(this is our profile description on github.)
+(this is our profile description on github.) also, coderman, im working on this locally, stop yelling at me for doing no work.

 -->